Article • 27 min read

 9. Move to an appropriate channel

 Likewise, you may need to switch to a video call to screen share as you troubleshoot their issue.
-Video communication will also allow you to analyze their body language, empathize, and have a more human conversation.
+Video communication will allow you to analyze their body language, empathize, and have a more human conversation.

 Here are a few best practices to follow: